gobrrrme/piaxeminer_guide/README.md

 ## Warning
 This guide doesn't claim to be complete or a concrete tutorial, it shall just help you with the absolute basics.
-ALWAYS do your own research.
+ALWAYS do your own research, start in the [PiAxe-Miner](https://github.com/shufps/piaxe-miner) repository.